grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 # Test-first using mock objects

-todo revise how to start with a failing test

-remind of the three/four ways.

-show how each of them works with a mock object (rethink starting from assertions).
-Use the behaviors from last chapter

-examine the way Steve Freeman and Nat Pryce described in mock roles not objects

-explain that interface discovery and outside-in will be in the next chapter (probably featuring Johnny and Benjamin).
+Now that we saw mocks in action and placed them in the context of our design approach, I'd like to show you how it works in the context of test-first approach.
+To do that, I'm going to reiterate the example from the last chapter.
+I already described how this example is not particularly strong in terms of showcasing the power of mock objects, so I won't repeat myself here.
+In the next chapter, I will give you an example I consider more suited.

+## How to start? - with mock objects

+You probably remember the chapter "How to start?" from part 1 of this book.
+In that chapter, I described the following ways to kickstart writing a Statement before the actual implementation is in place:

+1. Start with a good name.
+1. Start by filling the GIVEN-WHEN-THEN structure with the obvious.
+1. Start from the end.
+1. Start by invoking a method if you have one.

+Pretty much all of these strategies work equally well with Statements that use mock objects, so I won't be describing them in detail again.
+In this chapter, I will focus on "Start by invoking a method if you have one" as it's the one I use most often.
+This is not driven by my choice to use mock objects, but by the development style I most often use.
+This style is called "outside-in" and all we need to know about it for now is that following it means starting the development form the input of a use case and ending on the output.
+Many consider this counter-intuitive as it means we will write classes collaborating with other objects before we even have these objects.
+I will give you a small taste of it (together with a technique called "interface discovery") in this chapter and will expand on these ideas in the next one.

 ## Responsibility and Responsibility

-Explain that this chapter will use both meanings of the word responsibility and that Rebecca's responsibility wil be renamed to obligation. (btw, what about the previous chapter - does it need something like that?)

-## Start by invoking a method if you have one

-This is the basic tool.
+In this chapter, I will be using two concepts that share the same name: Responsibility.
+On meaning of responsibility was coined by Rebecca Wirfs-Brock (TODO check the surname) to mean: TODO check the term, and the other by Robert C. Martin to mean "a reason to change".
+I will try to disambiguate (TODO check proper word) by calling the first one "obligation" and the second one "purpose".

+## Channel and DataDispatch one more time

+This approach assumes that we already have the class with empty implementation.

-Imagine we are in this situation, where we have the `DataDispatch` class, but its implementation is empty - after all, this is what we are going to test-drive.
+Imagine we are in this situation, where we already have the `DataDispatch` class, but its implementation is empty - after all, this is what we are going to test-drive.

 So for now, the `DataDispatch` class looks like this